Research Poster Competition

 TAFP’s Annual Session and Primary Care Summit promotes scholarly activity by family medicine students, residents, and physicians; providing a unique opportunity to share research with the TAFP membership.

-The competition is sponsored by the TAFP Foundation and the TAFP Commission on Public Health, Clinical Affairs, and Research.
+The competition is sponsored by the TAFP Foundation.
 The posters are designed to demonstrate a specific practice-based research activity, an evidenced-based review, or a case report (students only) — with an emphasis on practice-based research.
 There are required elements for the abstract.
 Use this document as a guide for your abstract.

 Due to the pandemic, the 2020 poster competition was virtual.
 View the 2020 posters.